-Extensive practical experience and industry knowledge enable us to quickly adapt to new technologies and to transfer and adjust our know-how accordingly. cover We all transaction-related aspects for the entire duration of your project.
-Hogan Lovells will support you through the entire process - from project development, (project) financing, construction and operation well refinancing through to a possible sale.
+Extensive practical experience and industry knowledge enable us to quickly adapt to new technologies and to transfer and adjust our know-how accordingly.
+We cover all transactionrelated aspects for the entire duration of your project.
+Hogan Lovells will support you through the entire process - from project development, (project) financing, construction and operation as well as refinancing through to a possible sale.
 Hogan Lovells advises regulated companies in the energy sector as well as investors, developers, banks, funds and government institutions and helps them to find the optimal structure and implementation according to their ideas and the individual project.